 Yes.
 Even if you have obtained a joint sponsor to sponsor your relative, you are still obligated to submit an affidavit of support (including any required supporting documentation).
 You will remain the “petitioning sponsor” even though your relative has a joint sponsor.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Affidavit of Support (Form I-864), Petition to Help a Relative Obtain a Green Card (Form I-130), and several other commonly used USCIS forms.
+We provide support for the Affidavit of Support (Form I-864), Petition to Help a Relative Obtain a Green Card (Form I-130), and several other immigration packages.